rsspdc/checklists/checklists/pipelines.md

 Real world data can potentially be down sampled, along with synthetic data generated to test edge cases.

 Testing portability, does it run in different environments? nf-core nextflow pipelines for instance should be able to run with docker, apptainer (singularity), or conda based environments - do all of these work and produce the same output?
+[nf-test](https://www.nf-test.com/) provides an automated testing framework for Nextflow pipelines described in [Improving the Reliability and Quality of Nextflow Pipelines with nf-test](https://doi.org/10.1101/2024.05.25.595877). nf-test implements a number of optimisations including:
+Git integration and dependeny graph analysis of pipeline component inputs/outputs to select and prioritise tests to run based on what has changed.
+Convenient snapshot based regression testing.
+Parallel test execution.
+These features make the sometimes lengthy and laborious process of testing computationally intensive pipelines much more manageable.
 </details>

 ## 👥Peer review / Code Review